-(1) The Director may decline to deal with a complaint if -
+- (1) The Director may decline to deal with a complaint if - the person making the complaint has failed to provide details of the conduct the subject of the complaint or any further details required by the Director under clause 12(5), or

-- (a) the person making the complaint has failed to provide details of the conduct giving rise to the complaint or any further details required by the Director under clause 12 (5), or - (b) the complainant has failed to verify the complaint by statutory declaration as required by the Director under clause 12 (6), or - (c) the complaint is withdrawn under clause 16, or - (d) in the case of a complaint against a member of the clergy - the member of the clergy is not licensed by the Archbishop and was not licensed by the Archbishop at the time the conduct giving rise to the complaint is alleged to have occurred, or - (ii) the member of the clergy is not resident in the Diocese and was not resident in the Diocese within 2 years before the complaint was made, or - (iii) the conduct giving rise to the complaint did not occur in the Diocese. - 20 (2) The Director, with the concurrence of the PSC, may decline to deal with a complaint at any time if the PSC is of the opinion that - (a) the complaint is false, vexatious or misconceived or the subject-matter of the complaint is trivial, or - (b) there is insufficient evidence to warrant an investigation under Part 2 of this Chapter, or - (c) the complaint does not allege any conduct which may be the subject of a complaint under this Part. - (3) The Director may defer consideration of a complaint if the subject matter of the complaint is under investigation by some other competent person or body or is the subject of legal proceedings. - (4) The Director is to record the reasons for declining to deal with a complaint or for deferring consideration of a complaint. - (5) If the Director declines to deal with a complaint or defers consideration of a complaint, the Director may do all such things as are necessary or convenient to give effect to the decision.
+- the complainant has failed to verify the complaint by statutory declaration as required by the Director under clause 12(6), or - (c) the complaint is withdrawn under clause 16, or - (d) in the case of a complaint against a member of the clergy - - the member of the clergy is not licensed by the Archbishop and was not licensed by the Archbishop at the time the conduct the subject of the complaint is alleged to have occurred, or - (ii) the member of the clergy is not resident in the Diocese and was not resident in the Diocese within 2 years before the complaint was made, or - (iii) the conduct the subject of the complaint did not occur in the Diocese. - (2) The Director, with the concurrence of the PSC, may decline to deal with a complaint at any time if the PSC is of the opinion that - the complaint is false, vexatious or misconceived or the subject-matter of the complaint is trivial, or - (b) there is insufficient evidence to warrant an investigation under Part 2 of this Chapter, or - (c) the complaint does not allege any conduct which may be the subject of a complaint under this Part or - (d) the conduct the subject of the complaint is under investigation by some other competent person or body. - (3) The Director may defer consideration of a complaint if the subject matter of the complaint is under investigation by some other competent person or body or is the subject of legal proceedings. - (4) The Director is to record the reasons for declining to deal with a complaint or for deferring consideration of a complaint and is to provide a copy of the record to the PSC. - (5) If the Director declines to deal with a complaint or defers consideration of a complaint, the Director may do all such things as are necessary or convenient to give effect to the decision.

-14. Subject-matter of complaint already dealt with
+Subject-matter of complaint already dealt with

-No action is to be taken under this Ordinance in respect of a complaint against a person if -
+No action is to be taken or continued under this Ordinance in respect of a complaint against a person if the Director, with the concurrence of the PSC, determines that the conduct the subject of the complaint is not materially different from conduct already dealt with under -

-- (a) the allegations against the person have already been dealt with under - (i) this Ordinance, or - (ii) the Church Discipline Ordinance 1996, or - (iii) the Church Discipline Ordinance 2002, or - (iv) the Tribunal Ordinance 1962, or - a formal investigation or inquiry with the authority of the Archbishop which concluded or was commenced prior to the date of assent to the Church Discipline Ordinance 2002, and - (b) the subject-matter of the complaint is not materially different from those allegations, unless, in the opinion of the Director, the complaint is supported by apparently credible evidence of fresh facts likely to lead to a different result.
+- (a) this Ordinance, or - (b) the Church Discipline Ordinance 1996, or unless, in the opinion of the Director, the complaint is supported by apparently credible evidence of fresh facts likely to lead to a different result.

+- (c) the Church Discipline Ordinance 2002, or - (d) the Tribunal Ordinance 1962, or - (e) a formal investigation or inquiry with the authority of the Archbishop which was commenced prior to the date of assent to the Church Discipline Ordinance 2002,